Ad Fontes Media

-Ad Fontes Media, Inc. is a Colorado-based media watchdog organization primarily known for its Media Bias Chart, which rates media sources in terms of political bias and reliability.
+Ad Fontes Media, Inc. is a Colorado-based media watchdog and public benefit corporation, primarily known for its nonpartisan Media Bias Chart.
 The organization was founded in 2018 by patent attorney Vanessa Otero with the goal of combating political polarization and media bias.
 Ad Fontes Media uses a panel of analysts across the political spectrum to evaluate articles for the Chart.
+The chart markets its analysis to advertisers looking for third-party rankings of news sources in assessing brand safety, and it is generally considered a simple guide but not a solely authoritative source for understanding media biases.

 History

 Ad Fontes Media has its origins in a blog called All Generalizations are False which was written by patent attorney Vanessa Otero from Denver, Colorado.
 Otero first published the Media Bias Chart, a graphic which helped viewers visualize media bias in the United States, on the blog.
 The Media Bias Chart became a viral phenomenon on the Imgur image sharing service in December 2016, and Otero founded Ad Fontes Media to serve as the publisher of the chart.
 One of Otero's reasons for creating the organization was that "many sources people consider to be 'news sources' are actually dominated by analysis and opinion pieces," and that "extreme sources play on people's worst instincts, like fear and tribalism, and take advantage of people's confirmation biases."
 In an interview with Newsy, she stated that "If people understood that the sources they are consuming are actively making them angrier and polarizing them, then they might choose to consume less of that."

 In 2018, Ad Fontes successfully launched a crowdfunding campaign to improve the technology behind the chart, increase the number of analysts, and make the site's methodology more transparent.
-As of September 2020, the organization had a team of around twenty, most of whom were independent contractors, working as analysts of various news sources.

 Otero chose the name "Ad Fontes" because it is Latin for "to the source"; her method is to go to a media source itself and rate its bias and reliability "by analyzing the source and its actual content."

+Iterations of the chart have been released since December 2016, rating center or mainstream news sources at the center and top of the pyramid as preferable and unbiased sources and holding right-wing and left-wing views as being equally extreme with a 2021 analysis by research librarians describing it as ultimately "a meme, not an information literacy tool."
+Otero responded directly to this analysis and defended the methodology, recognizing limits but defending the tool against some specific criticisms.

+In 2021, Otero appeared on PBS to discuss political bias.
+In 2023, she published an op-ed column in Poynter, titled "Why I decided to rate the news."

+The model continues to be updated, with Harvard Library's research guide noting its reach and growing influence in spring of 2024 as having studied 3,600 news sources, 700 podcasts, and 474 TV/video programs, citing the ongoing debate over its credibility and providing a basic summary of its methodology.